Market Segmentation Trees: Methodology

-It is clear that this optimization problem is NP-Complete, since training optimal classification trees is a special case which is known to be NP-Complete (to formulate a classification tree as an MST, let each response model map to a constant $K \in \{0,1\}$ and define the loss function as classification loss) \citep{laurent1976constructing}.
+It is clear that this optimization problem is NP-complete, since training optimal classification trees is a special case which is known to be NP-complete (to formulate a classification tree as an MST, let each response model map to a constant $K \in \{0,1\}$ and define the loss function as classification loss) \citep{laurent1976constructing}.
 Thus, we rely on a technique known as \textit{recursive partitioning} to approximate an optimal market segmentation.
-The procedure is directly analogous to the CART algorithm for greedily training classification trees, recursively finding the best decision-tree split with the smallest loss across the resulting leaves \citep{breiman1984classification}.
+The procedure is directly analogous to the CART algorithm for greedily training classification trees, recursively finding the best decision-tree split with the smallest loss across the resulting leaves \citep{breiman2017classification}.

-Denote the $j$-th attribute of the $i$-th context by $x_{i,j}$.
-Starting with all of the data, consider a decision tree split $(j,s)$ encoded by a splitting variable $j$ and split point $s$ which partitions the data into two leaves:
+Denote the $j^{th}$ attribute of the $i^{th}$ observation by $x_{i,j}$.
+Starting with all of the data (i.e., $S_l = [n]$ for a single node $l = 1$), consider a decision tree split $(j,s)$ encoded by a splitting variable $j$ and split point $s$ which partitions the data into two leaves:

 if variable $j$ is numeric, or